WeLoveSpeed/welovespeed.com/pages/en/2018/infos-pratiques.md

 ---
 title: Informations
 description: "The information you need about the event"
-i18n-key: informations
+i18n-key: 2018-informations
 permalink: /en/2018/informations/
 layout: page
-year: 2018
 ---

 # {{ page.title }}

 ## Where will the We Love Speed 2018 take place?

 **At the Palais de la Bourse in Bordeaux**
 (Entrance will be at 17 place de la Bourse)

 <p>